riffadi/mini-website/README.md

-# mini-website
+# website-profile
-Mini website with HTML, CSS, PHP, Javascript, and MySQL
+Website profile with HTML, CSS, PHP, Javascript, and MySQL